BThero/vite-react-express-boilterplate/README.md

 > Quickly bootstrap a new project with Vite React Express Boilerplate.

-This boilerplate is a fork of [lmachens/vite-boilerplate](https://github.com/lmachens/vite-boilerplate), but replaces TypeScript with JavaScript and removes Storybook.
+This boilerplate is a fork of [joeynguyen/vite-react-express-boilerplate](https://github.com/joeynguyen/vite-react-express-boilerplate), but with these key differences:

+- Husky, stylelint and lintstaged have been removed
+- React, React-router, ESLint, Vite and all other libraries have been upgraded to latest versions.

 This boilerplate contains all the tools you need to build a modern web app with JavaScript, React, Vite, and Express.
 You can use it to quickly bootstrap your project.

-ESLint, stylelint, prettier, husky and lintstaged are configured to give you a solid development experience.
+ESLint and prettier are configured to give you a solid development experience.

 ## Installing / Developing